prody/ProDy/doc/examples/select/selections.rst

 >>> prot.select('not backbone')
 <Selection: "not backbone" from 1p38 (1558 atoms; 1 coordinate sets, active set index: 0)>

-Oops, :term:`not` :term:`backbone` did not select the same number of atoms.
+Oops, not backbone did not select the same number of atoms.
 Let's try to see why:

 >>> print set(prot.select('not backbone').getResidueNames())